-I have taught a diverse number of courses including General Biology, Biology for Non-Majors, Human Anatomy, Physiology and Anatomy and Physiology, Vertebrate Zoology and Mammalogy.
+I have taught a diverse number of courses including General Biology, Biology for Non-Majors, Human Anatomy, Comparative Vertebrate Anatomy, Physiology and Anatomy and Physiology, Vertebrate Zoology and Mammalogy.

-Currently, I am teaching the following courses at Whitman College:
+Currently, I am teaching the following courses at Pacific Lutheran University:

 At Cal Poly, students worked with me on various projects both as volunteers and for course credit.
 The following are a few examples: